backstreetbrogrammer/25_Concurrency/README.md

 - create threads **on demand** but will reuse previously constructed threads when they are available
 - keeps **unused** threads for **60 seconds** by default, then terminates them

-Another Executor Service implementation available in Java is `ScheduledExecutorService`:

 **Waiting queue**